Amazon::API - A generic base class for AWS Services

 to examine the request and response.

-You can find information about each API's request and response from the documentation created for each service.
+You can find information about each API's request and response from the documentation available in the Amazon::API::Help tool.

 Make sure you understand what the API request should look

-like. amazon_api will help illuminate the structure of requests you
+like. amzn-api will help illuminate the structure of requests you

 should be sending to APIs.